edwardcapriolo/IronCount/README.md

 The framework takes care of the transport of messages and allows the user to focus on application logic.

 The second demo is a Join similar to s4's join demo.
-This one is implemented with two Kafka queues, a queue named `map` and a queue named `reduce`.
-The `MapHandler` handles messages from the map queue, processes them and then send them to the `reduce` queue.
+This one is implemented with two Kafka topics, a topic named `map` and a topic named `reduce`.
+The `MapHandler` handles messages from the map topic, processes them and then send them to the `reduce` topic.

     @Override
     public void setWorkload(Workload w) {